Maluen/webmiddle-site-foxnews/README.md

 });
 ```

-## Services
+## Components

 ### SearchArticles

-Scrapes the HTML search articles page by using an headless browser (PhantomJS), since the articles list is loaded on client-side.
+Scrapes the HTML search articles page by using an headless browser (Headless Chrome), since the articles list is loaded on client-side.

 **Properties**: